Beer and China are perhaps two ideas not often put together.

 If you haven’t brushed up on your Mandarin prior to visiting, you can always use a translation app to get by.

-(You should check out the best apps for China before your trip.)
+(You should check out the best travel apps for China before your trip.)

 In bigger cities, usually there will be someone who can speak a bit of English or at the very least, some written information about the beers in English.